 Honeymoon Fund Registry: How to Ask for Cash Gifts Gracefully

-Why Honeymoon Funds Are the New Norm for Canadian Couples
+Why Honeymoon Funds Are the New Normal for Canadian Couples

 5 Wording Examples That Actually Work

-**1. The Direct & Grateful:** "Your presence at our wedding is the greatest gift of all!
-For those who have asked about gifts, we've created a honeymoon fund to help us create unforgettable memories on our first adventure as a married couple.
-Every contribution will go towards making our dream honeymoon a reality."
+**1. Direct & Grateful:** "Your presence is the greatest gift of all.
+For those who've asked, we've created a honeymoon fund to help us build unforgettable memories on our first adventure as a married couple."

-**4. The Playful & Personal:** "We're ready to embark on our greatest adventure yet—marriage!
-To help us celebrate, we'd love an amazing honeymoon.
-If you're feeling generous and would like to contribute, a gift towards our honeymoon fund would be a dream come true.
-Think of it as a down payment on unforgettable stories we'll share!"
+**4. Playful & Personal:** "We're ready for our greatest adventure yet — marriage!
+If you're feeling generous, a gift toward our honeymoon fund is a down payment on unforgettable stories we'll be telling for years."

-**5. The 'No Registry Needed' Approach:** "We feel so blessed to have you in our lives and are simply looking forward to sharing our wedding day with our loved ones.
-For those who insist on a gift, we've opted to create a honeymoon fund.
-This will help us make our post-wedding getaway truly special.
-Your support in helping us create lasting memories is the most meaningful gift we could ask for."
+**5. No-Registry Approach:** "We're simply looking forward to celebrating with you.
+For those who insist on a gift, we've created a honeymoon fund — your support in helping us make lasting memories is the most meaningful gift we could ask for."

 Mixing Physical Gifts with a Honeymoon Fund